This is a summary of a recent large class action shingles lawsuit against GAF Timberline Shingles.

 GAF, in turn, claimed that they were not defective and were appropriately covered by the warranty.
 However, the company agreed to offer two settlements covering products manufactured:

 1. Between 1999 and 2007 at GAF’s plant in Mobile, Alabama.

 2. Between 1998 and 2009 at other GAF manufacturing plants.

 The settlements would cover the following claims:

-3. Damage to other building materials (anything directly connected to Timberline shingles or the Roof System, such as flashings, gutters, siding, valley metal, crickets and saddles, plumbing vents, and soffit and fascia).
+3. Damage to other building materials (anything directly connected to the shingles themselves or the roof System, such as flashings, gutters, siding, valley metal, crickets and saddles, plumbing vents, and soffit and fascia).

 Decision To Cover Up Defects

 During the course of the investigation it was discovered that for many years GAF deliberately continued to hide Timberline’s defects from suppliers, installers and consumers, while actively marketing it as a top quality product.

 Here is what it looked like: